georgemccrae/capstone-project/README.md

 * [Link to Feature Engineering notebook](https://github.com/georgemccrae/capstone-project/blob/master/github%20-%20eda%20%26%20feature%20engineering.ipynb#L816)

+Once the data was clean, I ran a quick linear regression to see roughly what the cross-valdiated score was; at 0.22 I realised that this project needed a lot more work.

-Once the data was clean, I engineered some new features, which seemed to be important in predicitng popularity: ‘time since release’, ‘artist familiarity’ and ‘artist longevity’ to significantly improve the predictive power of my model.
+I engineered some new features, to significantly improve the predictive power of my model:
+* ‘track longevity’
+* ‘artist familiarity’
+* 'peak chart position'
+* ‘time since first charting’
+* 'percentage of genre dominance'

+After engineering the all-important new features, my highest cross-validated score of 0.68, a huge increase.

+INSERT PHOTO FROM PRESENTATION

 genre classifcation method is not accurate, genre had no impact on the pop model